Using your own glacier inventory with OGGM#

 Note:#

 Despite that cook_rgidf() can handle most of the cases for OGGM, there are some limitations.
-Here, we try to point out some of cases in which the rgidf sourced from cook_rgidf() might get you in trouble:
+Here, we try to point out some of the cases in which the rgidf sourced from cook_rgidf() might get you in trouble:

-• in cook_rgidf(), we assign the glacier form with ‘0’ (Glacier) for all of the glaciers in the original data.
+• in cook_rgidf(), we assign the glacier form with ‘0’ (Glacier) for all the glaciers in the original data.
 OGGM assigns different parameters for glaciers (form ‘0’) and ice caps (form ‘1’).

 • termtype was also assign as ‘0’ which means ‘land-terminating’.
 Here again, OGGM treats ‘Marine-terminating’ glaciers differently (see ‘Frontal ablation’).